ttong1013/open/README.md

 Tony Tong (taotong@berkeley.edu, ttong@pro-ai.org)

 ### lstm.py
 A high-level multi-layer LSTM recurrent neural network interface tailored for financial time-series prediction built on top of [TensorFlow](http://tensorflow.org) backend.
+It has multi-GPU support that you can create separate compute instances in different GPUs and run them concurrently.
+We look forward to further expand the scaling features in the future (within-instance multi-GPU support, and GPU cluster support).

 The class container also provides a convenient wrapper for GRU or basic RNN network as well.

 <img src="multilayer_lstm.jpg" alt="lstm" align="middle" width=70%>